HatchApps/xavier-help/team-management.md

 for you, Xavier has your back...

 ### Lock Date History
 Xavier tracks changes to Xero's lock dates.
-You can view the history of these changes from the *Client Overview* page:
+You can view the history of these changes from *Insights* > *Lock Date History*:

 ![Lock Date History](./images/lock-date-history.png)